Kansas State Wildcats football: Colorado

-Colorado leads the series 45–21–1.
+Colorado leads the series 45–22–1.
 Both former Big 8 and Big 12 rivals Kansas State played annually against each other in all sports from 1948 to 2010.

 In 2016, Colorado football announced a renewed rivalry series between Kansas State in a home-and-home series in 2027 and 2028.
 Following Colorado's announcement that it would rejoin the Big 12 starting in 2024, the two will likely play as regular conference opponents, earlier than the series that was previously scheduled.
-On November 1, 2023, the Big 12 announced the opponents for the 2024 through 2027 seasons, with Colorado and Kansas State scheduled to meet in 2024, 2025, and 2026.
+On November 1, 2023, the Big 12 announced the opponents for the 2024 through 2027 seasons, with Colorado and Kansas State scheduled to meet in 2024, 2025, and 2026..
+Kansas State has won the games in 2024 and 2025 and plays the 2026 matchup in Boulder, CO.

 Iowa State

 Kansas State has played Iowa State every year since their first match-up in 1917, making it the eighth-longest active series in NCAA college football (102 straight years), and the longest never-interrupted series in college football history.
-The series record is the closest for Kansas State against any of its old Big Eight Conference rivals, with Iowa State holding a 53–50–4 lead following the 2023 game.
+The series record is the closest for Kansas State against any of its old Big Eight Conference rivals, with Iowa State holding a 55–50–4 lead following the 2025 game.

 In 2009 and 2010, the two schools played neutral-site games at Arrowhead Stadium in Kansas City, Missouri, and fans and media adopted the name "Farmageddon" for the series.
 The name alludes to the two schools' agriculture programs.
 Kansas State University won the first "Farmageddon" game in Kansas City 24–23 in 2009, and won again the following year, 27–20.
-After 2010 the schools returned to playing on their campuses.
+After 2010, the schools returned to playing on their campuses.
 Following the 2022 contest, K-State has won 26 of the last 33 games between the two schools.

+In 2025, Kansas State played Iowa State in the Aer Lingus Classic in Dublin, Ireland.
+This was the first-ranked matchup in Ireland as Iowa State defeated Kansas State 24-21 to earn its third straight loss against Iowa State.
+The two schools have matchups scheduled for this upcoming season, but no future meetings are scheduled yet.